Mearkatz/bounded-ints/README.md

-A library for bounded numbers
+A library for bounded integers